Sports news feed: Jürgen Klopp and Manuel Neuer win FIFA Best awards | DW | 17.12.2020

 December 17

-Bayern Munich's stunning treble season in 2019-20 meant it was little surprise that their number 1 picked up the award for the best goalkeeper on Thursday.
+Bayern Munich's stunning treble season in 2019-20 meant it was little surprise that Manuel Neuer, their number 1, picked up the award for the best goalkeeper on Thursday.
 The 34-year-old has recaptured his best form in the last 18 months after a bad knee injury in 2017-18.

 But Neuer's boss Hansi Flick couldn't follow his goalkeeper's lead, with Flick surprisingly losing out to Liverpool manager and fellow German Jürgen Klopp.
 Flick's achievement in winning the treble for Bayern despite only taking over in October was deemed to be less impressive than Klopp leading Liverpool to their first English title for 30 years.